Xaaris/monocular-vision-based-obstacle-detection/readme.md

 ### Requirements:
 - This project requires Python 3.7 as it makes use of the new [Data Classes](https://docs.python.org/3/library/dataclasses.html) but Keras/Tensorflow do not support python 3.8 yet.
 - This repository uses [Git LFS](https://git-lfs.github.com) to store the large weights files.
 - The python dependencies are listed in the requirements.txt.
+In order to use the SURF algorithm, you need to build OpenCV from source with the `non-free` flag enabled as it is a patented algorithm.